New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Graph Deep Learning to Identify Sybils

 \subsection{Sybil Resistance and Defence in Depth for Community Design}

-The concept of anti-sybil mechanisms in community design is becoming increasingly vital.
+The concept of anti-Sybil mechanisms in community design is becoming increasingly vital.
 In a recent podcast \cite{owocki_33_2022}, Gitcoin inventor Kevin Owocki and computer scientist Bryan Ford discuss efforts to create an identity system that counters the flaws of plutocratic governance, a particularly important issue given the widespread acceptance of coin voting in DAOs.
 Their recommended approach integrates principles from mechanism design and economic game theory, focusing on building identity systems that seek to preserve privacy yet provide durable digital personhood.
-As such, their proposed identity system would seek to provide strong anonymity and yet defend against sybils by leveraging social ties (trust networks), centralized authorities, or maybe even other cryptographically sophisticated mechanisms (such as Zero Knowledge Proofs).
+As such, their proposed identity system would seek to provide strong anonymity and yet defend against Sybils by leveraging social ties (trust networks), centralized authorities, or maybe even other cryptographically sophisticated mechanisms (such as Zero Knowledge Proofs).

-These efforts, largely emerging from computer science, parallel the digital evolution of Ostrom-style commons management practices emerging in DAOs.
-DAOs continue to experiment with alternative identity systems, including Proof of Participation (PoP), Decentralized IDs (DIDs), and Self Sovereign IDs (SSIDs).
-New identity systems that guarantee digital personhood are promising but require complex, unproven infrastructure.
+These efforts, largely emerging from computer science, parallel the evolution of Ostrom-style commons management practices emerging in DAOs.
+DAOs continue to experiment with alternative identity systems, including Proof of Personhood (\hyperlink{https://whitepaper.worldcoin.org/proof-of-personhood}{PoP}), Proof of Participation (PoP), Decentralized IDs (\hyperlink{https://www.w3.org/TR/did-core/}{DIDs}), and Self Sovereign IDs (SSIDs).
+New identity systems that guarantee digital personhood are promising but require complex, unproven infrastructure and mass adoption.
 This remains an active area of research and development.